dli-invest/dli-invest.github.io/ibook/docs/afterthoughts/2021_thoughts.md

 When the crisis happens, taxes will likely go up and/or house prices go down?

 I hope that the retirement crisis will be resolved soon

+### Evergrande Crisis

+I sold most of my pkk the day on 9/18/2021 in fear of a crash and in part because of evergrande.

+Sold the rest on 9/20/2021 due to fears of covid

+Also sold POW.TO because it was financials and fear of the crisis.

+I expect the market to crash because if evergrande is going to liquidate massive numbers of properties, it will pull the rest of the market down.